Smart TV Google TV Global BBC British TV abroad USB TV Stick Free BBC1, BBC2, ITV1, CH4, CH5.

 The technology to receive BRITISH TV CHANNELS online is inside our TV STICK

-It works on any laptop or pc that uses a Windows system, either Windows XP, Vista or Windows 7.
+It works on any laptop or pc that uses a Windows system, either Windows XP, Vista or Windows 7 or 8.

 Just plug in the USB TV Stick into your internet connected computer and watch real FREE BRITISH TV